 The community of NAS alumni is a wonderful cross section of the arts and culture sector – CEOs, senior managers, entrepreneurs, artists, as well as board members and funders.
 At the NAS Summit, the walls between our programs are torn down and our entire community of partners and alumni is invited to learn, collaborate and inspire one another.

 The NAS Summit is an opportunity to take a break from the day-to-day and recharge your passion for challenging the status quo.
 Equip yourself with new tools and frameworks in a collaborative professional development environment with expert faculty and a creative assembly of cultural workers, tackling the most pressing issues facing our organizations and communities.

 April 2-5, 2020 — The Wentworth Inn — Jackson, New Hampshire

 Arrive the afternoon of April 2 for two and a half days of learning and exchange before departing the morning of April 5.

-Does your organization's belief system align with your core principles?
-Faculty sessions at the NAS Summit will highlight the importance of values-driven leadership.
+Does your organization’s belief system align with your core principles?
+Friday and Saturday’s faculty sessions at the NAS Summit will highlight the importance of values-driven leadership.
 Led by Meredith Myers, Ph.D., an award-winning teacher at the University of Pennsylvania and Executive Director of Job Crafting LLC, we will explore methods to align our careers, teams and the vision of our organizations around a common language of values.

 Myers draws on the authentic leadership approach to examine how our identities and values influence our work.
 Through her sessions, we will reflect on our individual leadership journeys, consider how our work moves us towards or away from our values and examine leveraging our values in difficult times.